matthutchinson/videosnap/README.md

 VideoSnap is an OSX command line tool for recording video and audio from any attached capture device.

-You can specify which device to capture from, the duration, encoding, a delay period (before capturing starts) and optionally turn off audio capturing.
+You can specify which device to capture from, the duration, encoding, delay period (before capturing starts) and disable audio capturing.

-By default VideoSnap will capture 6 seconds of video and audio from the default capture device at 30fps, with a Medium encoding preset and a short (0.5 second) warm-up delay.
+By default VideoSnap will capture both video and audio from the default capture device at 30fps, with a Medium quality preset and a short (0.5s) warm-up delay.

-You can also use VideoSnap to list all attached capture devices by name.
+If no duration is specified, VideoSnap will record until you cancel with [Ctrl+c].
+You can also use VideoSnap to list attached capture devices by name.

 ## Requirements